Leeleblue/kuzzle-cabble-android/tutorial.md

 ## Create collection

-Then we can finally create our 2 collections which are rideCollection and userCollection (you can create a collection by subscribing to it without creating it before) [(MapActivity.java:351)](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L351)
+Then we can finally create our 2 collections, which are rideCollection and userCollection (you can create a collection by subscribing to it without creating it before) [(MapActivity.java:351)](https://github.com/kuzzleio/kuzzle-cabble-android/blob/master/src/main/java/io/kuzzle/demo/demo_android/MapActivity.java#L351)
 ```java
 userCollection = kuzzle.dataCollectionFactory(getResources().getString(R.string.cabble_collection_users));
 rideCollection = kuzzle.dataCollectionFactory(getResources().getString(R.string.cabble_collection_rides));